Schools find ways to keep gardening lessons blooming - NewsBreak

 “Giving kids the opportunity to move outside, get their hands dirty, and find worms, especially if their teachers are excited about it — that’s huge,” he says.

-For schools without space for even a small garden, turning to local botanical gardens and parks can sometimes be the answer.
+In schools where finding space for even a small garden is impossible, turning to local botanical gardens and parks can sometimes be the answer.

 “We are located in the Bronx, which is basically wall to wall six-story apartment buildings.
 There’s limited space, and vandalism, and it’s hard to find a good place to gather 30 kids, not to mention issues like water access,” says Adams.